 - 30. Companies with adequate liquidity should be able to withstand adverse market circumstances over the next 12 months while maintaining sufficient liquidity to meet their obligations.
 Adequate liquidity is ratings-neutral, rather than an enhancing or detracting characteristic.
 To have adequate liquidity, an entity must meet the ratio test for A/B and demonstrate at least four of the other supportive characteristics listed below.
 The first three characteristics reference quantitative measures that apply in most industries.
 In exceptionally stable or volatile industries, however, the relevant "Key Credit Factors" article may specify different standards.
-Characteristics of a company with adequate liquidity include: - A/B of 1.2x or more.
-In particular, any upcoming maturities should be manageable. - Positive A-B, even if forecasted EBITDA declines by 15%. - Sufficient covenant headroom for forecasted EBITDA to decline by 15% without the company breaching coverage tests, and debt is 15% below covenant limits (or, if not, the related facilities are not material). - The likely ability to absorb high-impact, low-probability events, with limited need for refinancing.
-Liquidity is supplemented by the perceived flexibility to lower capital spending or sell assets, among other actions. - Sound relationships with banks.
+Characteristics of a company with adequate liquidity include: - A/B of 1.2x or more over the upcoming 12 months.
+In particular, any upcoming maturities should be manageable. - Positive A-B, even if forecasted EBITDA declines by 15%. - Sufficient covenant headroom for forecasted EBITDA to decline by 15% without the company breaching coverage

-- A generally satisfactory standing in credit markets.
-This can be assessed from equity, debt, and CDS trading data relative to peers and market averages. - Generally prudent financial risk management.
+- tests, and debt is at least 15% below covenant limits (or, if not, the related facilities are not material). - The likely ability to absorb high-impact, low-probability events, with limited need for refinancing.
+Liquidity is supplemented by the perceived flexibility to lower capital spending or sell assets, among other actions. - Sound relationships with banks. - A generally satisfactory standing in credit markets.
+This can be assessed from equity, debt, and CDS trading data relative to peers and market averages. - Generally prudent risk management.
 To meet this assessment, the company needs to show evidence that its management anticipated potential setbacks and took the necessary actions to ensure continued adequate liquidity. - 31.
 For the purposes of calculating adequate liquidity, the debt maturities and the undrawn, available portion of committed bank lines are based on a six-month time horizon for companies with certain strong credit characteristics.
-The A/B and A-B tests for the adequate category use debt maturities within the next six months as a use of liquidity and include the undrawn, available portion of committed bank lines that matures beyond the next six months as a source of liquidity when: - The company's issuer credit rating is at least 'BBB-', and - All three of the following qualitative characteristics--normally associated with strong liquidity--apply: (1) Well-established and solid relationships with banks; (2) A generally high standing in credit markets.
-This can be assessed from equity, debt, and CDS trading data relative to peers and market averages; and (3) Generally very prudent financial risk management.
+The A/B and A-B tests for the adequate category use debt maturities within the next six months as a use of liquidity and include the undrawn, available portion of committed bank lines that matures beyond the next six months as a source of liquidity when: - The company's anchor is at least 'bbb-'. - All three of the following qualitative characteristics--normally associated with strong liquidity--apply: (1) Well-established and solid relationships with banks, (2) A generally high standing in credit markets.
+This can be assessed from equity, debt, and CDS trading data relative to peers and market averages. and (3) Generally prudent risk management.
 To meet this assessment, the company needs to show evidence that its management anticipated potential setbacks and took the necessary actions to ensure continued adequate liquidity. - 32.
-If the A/B and A-B tests do not meet the requisite levels outlined in paragraph 30, using a six-month time horizon, but a company meets all other characteristics outlined in paragraph 31, it may still receive a liquidity score of adequate.
-A company's liquidity may still receive a score of adequate, if it has a credible plan to within three months address the lack of liquidity that would cause the A/B and A-B tests to increase to the levels outlined in paragraph 30.
-However, in this event, the ICR on the company will be no higher than in the 'A' category.
+If the A/B and A-B tests do not meet the requisite levels outlined in Paragraph 30 using a six-month time horizon, it may still receive a liquidity assessment of adequate if it meets all other characteristics outline in Paragraph 31 and it has a credible plan that will result in the A/B and A-B tests meeting the minimum levels specified in Paragraph 30 at least three months before the refinancing date.
+However, in this event, the SACP on the company will be no higher than in the 'a' category.
 Characteristics of credible plans generally include advanced discussions with lending groups or bond underwriters with clear timetables for proposed refinancings or new issues, which would not extend beyond the next three months.

-Less than adequate
+4. Less than adequate